 Collaborative divorce is not the right choice for everyone, but it is a great choice for many people.
-Before committing to another path, you should explore whether Collaborative is the best choice for you.
+Before committing to another path, you should explore whether collaborative divorce is the best choice for you.

-Attorney Antonio Jimenez is trained in Collaborative divorce and takes pride in offering clients a choice of divorce options to best suit their particular needs.
-Antonio concentrates his entire practice in family law, including Collaborative Divorce.
+I, Attorney Antonio Jimenez, am trained in collaborative divorce and I take pride in offering clients a choice of divorce options to best suit their particular needs.
+I concentrate my entire practice in family law, including collaborative divorce.